It’s the question we get asked most often.

 4. Stop Checking Your Credit

 Every time you apply for an extension of credit, an inquiry appears on your credit report and lowers your credit score.
 This is done to stop you from acquiring too much credit too fast.
-Which brings us to our next point.
+This brings us to our next point.

 5. Build Credit Slowly